mrkamel/heartbeat/README.md

 first argument, the old active server ip as second argument and the new active server ip as the third argument to your scripts.
 Please take a look at examples/hooks/email to learn more about how to write your own hooks.

+## Multiple failover IPs
+Heartbeat allows you to monitor multiple failover IPs independently by providing multiple config files.
+For each file named like config/heartbeat*.yml the daemon will start a separate thread.

+For example you could create config/heartbeat0000.yml to monitor your first failover IP 0.0.0.0 and config/heartbeat5555.yml to monitor your second failover IP 5.5.5.5.

 ## Contributing